fetchai/docs-archived/docs/learn_the_concepts/agent-based_and_multi-agents_systems.md

 5. **Adaptability**: multi-agents systems adapt to changing circumstances very effectively as each agent autonomously adjusts to changing circumstances.

-## Drawbacks
+### Drawbacks

 1. **Complexity**: multi-agents systems are quite complex to set up, you have to use a pre-existing framework or build one, and getting all the agents to communicate effectively together can be an operational challenge.
 As these are decentralized systems (i.e. no central authority), managing the system is more complicated than in a centralized one, as participants need to be involved in management decisions.
+The complexity of MASs can increase rapidly with the number of agents, the interactions among them, or the complexity of their behavior.

 2. **Predictability**: with every agent acting in a self-interested manner with clear goals, it is easy to predict what an individual agent is trying to achieve.
 However, it is harder to predict the direction of the whole system as that is the result of the interactions between all the agents and each agent is different.

-???+ note

-    The complexity of MASs can increase rapidly with the number of agents, the interactions among them, or the complexity of their behavior.
-System composition depends on the characteristics of individual agents and whether they are homogeneous or heterogeneous in physical and/or programming structure.
-Homogeneous agents are similar to each other or of the same type, whereas, heterogeneous agents are different and diverse in kind.

 MAS have received tremendous attention from scholars in different disciplines, ranging from computer science to civil engineering, in order to solve complex problems by subdividing them into smaller tasks.
 The individual tasks are allocated to autonomous agents, and each one of them decides on a proper action to solve the task using multiple inputs (e.g. history of actions, interactions with its neighboring agents, and its goal).

-!!! note
+!!! info

     MAS have found multiple applications including _modeling complex systems_, _smart grids_ and _computer networks_.
 The main application domains of MAS are _ambient intelligence_, _grid computing_, _electronic business_, _the semantic web_, _bioinformatics and computational biology_, _monitoring and control_, _resource management_, _education_, _space_, _military_ and _manufacturing applications_, and so on.